 - Believe that because they are to blame for endangering the relationship, it’s their responsibility to make things right again.

 - They keep contacting their ex hoping their ex will see that they want to make things right.

-When an ex does not respond, an anxiously-preoccupied will keep texting, calling and trying to see their ex.
-Thy don’t care if their behaviour is making them look needy or making things worse, they just want their ex to respond.
+When an avoidant ex does not respond, an anxious preoccupied gets anxious and text even more.
+They’ll keep texting, calling and trying to see their ex hoping that they’ll wear out their ex and the ex will give in.
+They don’t care if their behaviour is making them look needy or making things worse, they just want their ex to respond.
 Even angry, cold or rude responses are a sign that an ex has not completely pulled away.
-They are responding and not blocking or ignoring them, it must mean there is still hope, right?
+They’re responding and not blocking or ignoring them, it must mean there is still hope, right?

-The result is a complex mixture of emotions and feelings that go up and down depending on how an ex responds.
-Roller coaster feelings lead to frantic and often disorganized efforts to get their ex back.
+The result is a complex mixture of emotions that go up and down depending on how an ex responds.
+Roller coaster feelings lead to frantic and often desperate efforts to get their ex back.

-For example, when there is no response to text, someone with an anxious-preoccupied attachment style will send a text to apologize even when they have no idea what they are apologizing for (or have no reason to apologize).
+For example, when there is no response, someone with an anxious attachment style will send a text to apologize; even when they have no reason to apologize.
 If they don’t get a response, they’ll send another text just to check if everything is okay.
 Then another text telling their ex how much they love and care about them.
-When there is still no response they’ll apologize, then ask if everything is okay…
+When there is still no response they’ll apologize, then ask if everything is okay.

-Some people someone with an anxious-preoccupied attachment style will even invent an emergency to try to re-establish contact.
-They’ll fake an email account or use a phone number their ex will not recognize to try to reach their ex.
+Some people someone with an anxious preoccupied attachment style will even invent an emergency to try to re-establish contact.
+Others use a fake profile, or a phone number to try to reach their ex.